bin-guo/bin-guo.github.io/index.md

 Our Computer Science department recruits master's students under the **Applied Modelling and Quantitative Methods** program.
 If you apply to this program, you would like to be a master's student in Computer Sciences.
 The detailed qualification for **Applied Modelling and Quantitative Methods** is [here](https://www.trentu.ca/graduatestudies/sites/trentu.ca.graduatestudies/files/documents/Programs%20at%20a%20Glance%20from%20TrentU_GradStudies_Viewbook2023_Digital%5B65%5D.pdf).
 If your first language is not English or you do not have study experience at English countries, you should have **IELTS** (International English language Testing Services) and the minimum acceptance score is **6.5** with no band below **6.0**.
 The detailed proof of English Language is [here](https://www.trentu.ca/graduatestudies/how-apply/international-applicants).

-<span style="color:red; font-size:20px;">Good News!</span>  Currently, more and more master's students joining our Master's program.
+<span style="color:red; font-size:20px;">Good News!</span>  Currently, more and more master's students are joining our Master's program.
 We are planning to set up our own independent Computer Science Master's program, which is not under AMOD.
 This program will include course-based and thesis-based, like other Canadian Universities.
 The process may cost half to one year.

 ---

 # Research Projects
 My research interest lies broadly in graphs.
 Graphs are important data structures that have many applications, such as social networks, weblink networks, and biological networks.
 Specifically, I study many kinds of graph algorithms in parallel and distributed computing.
 My Ph.D. studies focus on parallel algorithms of k-core decomposition and maintenance on shared memory multi-core machines.
 My recent research focuses on parallel or distributed algorithms in terms of graph queries and graph mining.
-The below two pictures show an example of social networks.
+The two pictures below show an example of social networks.

 <!--
 <img align="center" width="400" src="assets/social-network.jpg">